-11.5.2 Exercise #2: Exploring Magnetic Fields
+8.5.2 Exercise #2: Exploring Magnetic Fields

 The magnetic field of the Sun drives most of the solar activity.
-In this subsection we compare the magnetic field of sunspots to that of a bar magnet (and an optional exercise that shows that a magnetic field is generated by an electric current).
+In this subsection we compare the magnetic field of sunspots to that of a bar magnet.
 During this exercise you will be using a plastic tray in which you will sprinkle iron filings (small bits of iron) to trace the magnetic field of a bar magnet.
 This can be messy, so be careful as we only have a finite supply of these iron filings, and the other lab subsections will need to re-use the ones supplied to you.